 Cape Town, South Africa

 South Africa offers a wide variety of unique educational opportunities for faculty-led programs.
-The country has one of the world’s most brutal recent histories of racism and oppression and perhaps one of the most promising examples of a peaceful transition to democracy.
+The country has one of the world’s most intense recent histories of racism and oppression and perhaps one of the most promising examples of a peaceful transition to democracy.
 Sport undoubtedly played an important role in South Africa’s history, specifically unification post-Apartheid, and continues to be used as a tool to increase opportunities for disadvantaged groups in pursuit of a more equitable society.

 Our network in Cape Town provides access to important political figures for guest lectures, as well as a long list of grassroots Sport for Development NGOs who are using sport to improve local communities.
 We also have year-round access to the Sport Science Institute of South Africa’s lecture rooms and gym facilities.